yieldfarminone/PRESALE.LIVE/README.md

 <div style="text-align: center">
 <h2>Token info</h2>
 <p><span id="tokenName">Yield farming Wallet(YFW) is an open and fast blockchain.
 Our mainnet runs Binance Smart Chain applications with 2-second transaction finality and 100 times lower fees.
 YFW’s secure bridges offer cross-chain asset transfers with Ethereum, Binance Smart chain and other chains.
 YFW serves as a platform for creators to connect with their community.
 Try our showcase below – an NFT marketplace with collectibles from hundreds of artists.
-AutoBoost is a one of a kind function that has been built into our contract.
-Some are familiar with buy back tokens, our token is not just another buy back token.
-YFW AutoBoost function is built mathematically to do variable buybacks which adjust based on volume in order to maintain stability.
-AutoBoost will vary based on the transactions over the past 24 hours which will continue to adjust based on the volume.
-AutoBoost will buy back variable amounts every time a sale occurs with YFW token.This is a one of a kind function which is more powerful than just a standard buyback token.

   Price: 1 BNB = 5B YFW